tobixen/plann/TASK_MANAGEMENT.md

 ## Daily task management and interactive mode

 This is specifically directed towards using plann for daily task management.
 See also the [USER GUIDE](USER_GUIDE.md) for more generic user guide.
+I will assume that your calendar server needs to support advanced CalDAV queries (see [CALENDAR SERVER RECOMMENDATIONS](CALENDAR_SERVER_RECOMMENDATIONS.md)).

 ### Adding tasks